Skip to main content

 How is CMU affected by the executive orders?

-Beyond the scope of this new order, CMU is not required to make any other immediate changes to comply with the executive orders.
+To date, most of the executive orders have focused on actions required at federal agencies.
+Very little guidance or direction has been provided by these agencies specific to public institutions of higher education.
+CMU is not required to make any immediate changes to comply with the executive orders.
 There is currently no need to cancel previously planned programs and activities, nor to make changes to our curriculum.
 We are moving forward with planned classes, activities, events, and programs.

 And, while we cannot speculate on the impact of any potential future orders, please know that we will notify the university community should any future orders require action from CMU.
 We will communicate any changes via this webpage and through university-wide email messaging.